NORTH DEKALB CENTER

 In May 2014, NORTH DEKALB MALL was sold to a joint venture of Miami-based Lennar Commercial Investors and the Palm Beach-based Sterling Organization.
 In the spring of 2016, the mall's Macy's went dark.
 A renovation, that would change the mall into an open-air venue, was re-proposed.
 An all-new DECATUR LANDING would house 150,000 square feet of retail, including newly-built Burlington and Marshalls stores.
 There would be 59,500 square feet of restaurants, 500 residential units, a 150-room hotel and 1-level (152,500 square foot) Costco.

-Alas, the DECATUR LANDING proposal had been abandoned by the 2020s.
+Alas, the DECATUR LANDING proposal had been abandoned by the early 2020s.
 South Carolina's Edens acquired the moribund mall in September 2021.
 A fourth redevelopment scenario was announced.
-A new facility, known as NORTH DEKALB, would incorporate the existing cinema and Marshalls store into an open-air town center.
-This would be comprised of retail, restaurant, entertainment, office, residential and hospitality components.
+A new facility, known as LULAH HILLS, would incorporate the existing cinema and Marshalls store into an open-air town center.
+This would be comprised of 320,000 square feet of retail, restaurant and entertainment space, 1,800 residential units and a 150-room hotel.

 Sources: